michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 - Creating a compelling case for change
 - Celebrating quick wins and milestones

-As Parmenter emphasizes, "Technical expertise is necessary but insufficient—effective transformation leaders excel at managing the human side of change."
+As Parmenter emphasises, "Technical expertise is necessary but insufficient—effective transformation leaders excel at managing the human side of change."

 ## Measuring the Impact of Finance-Led Initiatives